tfitz/Grading.jl/README.md

 # Grading.jl
-A very basic grading calculator
+A very basic grading calculator designed to tabulate student grades exported from Gradescope.